-These are reviewed at each balance sheet date and adjusted to reflect the current best estimates.
+These are reviewed at each statement of financial position date and adjusted to reflect the current best estimates.
 In respect of losses that are covered by insurance, such losses are recognised as an expense when there is clear evidence or determination or probability that any portion of the loss is not expected to be settled through insurance or other forms of recovery.